UCL/cid-X/Docu/source/usage.rst

 Other (potentially useful) functions
 --------------------------

 The functionality described below is used as part of the post-processing framework.
-However, some functions may however be useful as a stand-alone application.
+However, some functions may be useful as on its own.

 Converting XCAT binary output to nifti images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The XCAT binary images can be converted to nifti image format by calling file ``convertXCATBinaryFile.py`` from the
-command line alongside some parameters that are required to fill in the nifti header information correctly.
-When run
+command line alongside with some parameters that are required to fill in the nifti header information correctly.
+When
-without any parameters, it will produce the following output.
+run without any parameters, it will produce the following output:

 .. code-block:: none